General database mail troubleshooting steps

 Do problems affect some or all accounts

-If you have determined that some but not all profiles can send mail, then you may have problems with the Database Mail accounts used by the problem profiles.
+If you've determined that some but not all profiles can send mail, then you may have problems with the Database Mail accounts used by the problem profiles.
 To determine which accounts are successful in sending mail, execute the following statement:

 SELECT sent_account_id, sent_date FROM msdb.dbo.sysmail_sentitems;

-If a non-working profile does not use any of the accounts listed, then it is possible that all the accounts available to the profile are not working properly.
+If a non-working profile doesn't use any of the accounts listed, then it's possible that all the accounts available to the profile aren't working properly.
 To test individual accounts, use the Database Mail Configuration Wizard to create a new profile with a single account, and then use the Send Test E-Mail dialog box to send mail using the new account.

 To view the error messages returned by Database Mail, execute the following statement: